usnistgov/zero-trust-architecture/_sources/VolumeC/Hardening.rst

 3. Navigate to **Policies** -> **Add New** -> select relevant policy (Custom) -> create device policy -> **Save Policy** and apply to appropriate User/Device group.

 The relevant mobile OSes STIGs Ivanti supports are: Apple iOS, Google Android, Samsung/Honeywell/Motorola/Zebra.
-The STIG Mobility Library can be found at the following link: https://public.cyber.mil/stigs/downloads/?_dl_facet_stigs=mobility
+The STIG Mobility Library can be found at the following link: `STIGs Document Library <https://public.cyber.mil/stigs/downloads/?_dl_facet_stigs=mobility>`__

 Ivanti publishes a STIG for Ivanti Sentry (formerly MobileIron Sentry).
 The Ivanti Sentry STIG specifies the hardening recommendations and step-by-step configurations for Ivanti Sentry configured for Tunnel or Access ZSO.
-The Ivanti Sentry STIG can be found at the following link: https://ncp.nist.gov/checklist/1010/download/7785
+The Ivanti Sentry STIG can be found at the following link: `Ivanti Sentry STIG download <https://ncp.nist.gov/checklist/1010/download/7785>`__

 Lookout
 ~~~~~~~

-The Lookout SSE hardening information can be found at the following link: https://www.lookout.com/form/sse-admin-guide
+The Lookout SSE hardening information can be found at the following link: `Lookout Cloud Security Platform Administrator Guide <https://www.lookout.com/form/sse-admin-guide>`__

 Mandiant MSV
 ~~~~~~~~~~~~